kubernetes/enhancements/keps/sig-node/6249-gns-daemonset-coordination/README.md

 heartbeat, indicating a downgraded or gate-disabled kubelet) is a graduation item.

-The reason value `KubeletUnreachable` follows [KEP-5683]'s convention of a stable, CamelCase, machine-readable cause category (see [Design Decision 3](#design-decisions)).
+The reason value `NodeStatusUnknown` is the one the Node Lifecycle Controller already writes on `Ready` when heartbeats stop, and follows [KEP-5683]'s convention of a stable, CamelCase cause category (see [Design Decision 3](#design-decisions)).

 ### DaemonSet controller (reader)